 C Commitment of Non-Interference/Non-Protection

-By providing a submission under Annex 1 to this Resolution, the notifying administration commits that the operation of its notified frequency assignments using the orbital characteristics of the submission that are at variance with the notified orbital plane(s) will not cause more interference, require more protection, or result in an imposition of more restrictions for other closely spaced non-GSO systems, than would otherwise be the case for operation in accordance with the characteristics provided in the latest notification information published in the BR IFIC (Part II-S, if available, or Part I-S if Part II-S is not available) for the frequency assignments to the non-geostationary-satellite system.
+By providing a submission under Annex 1 to this Resolution, the notifying administration commits that the operation of its notified frequency assignments using the orbital characteristics of the submission that are at variance with the notified orbital plane(s) will not cause more interference, require more protection, than would otherwise be the case for operation in accordance with the characteristics provided in the latest notification information published in the BR IFIC (Part II-S, if available, or Part I-S if Part II-S is not available) for the frequency assignments to the non-geostationary-satellite system.

 Reasons: To provide a mechanism to ensure that deviations in key orbital parameters from what is notified and/or recorded in the MIFR are transparent, reasonably up to date, and cause no change in the interference environment in which the non-GSO system operates.